 - crisp bacon (I didn’t, but that doesn’t mean you can’t)

-How to make creative mash-up recipes ~
+how to make a creative mash-up recipe

 - First and foremost, make sure your creative adaptation makes sense.
 There needs to be some basic connection between the two recipes that makes culinary sense.
 You aren’t going to make a bananas foster mac and cheese.
 But you might make a Bananas Foster ice cream.
 In this case the Bloody Mary cocktail and the gazpacho have a base of tomatoes and citrus in common, and they’re both perfect for a spring brunch.